 Thank you for all the hard work.
 Your programs are invaluable to the Arlington business community and the town as a whole!

 My real estate career began in Arlington in 1969.
 It’s not possible to have nearly 50 years of business success without lots of help along the way.
 The wide array of assistance available to me and my company over the years has been the major reason for our longevity, growth, and success.
-Any business is blessed to be in Arlington; a loyal and caring customer base,, an active and engaged Chamber of Commerce, a supportive town government and a level and fair playing ground with other businesses.
-It is rare to find a town government that is so focused on helping and attracting small business.
-Our Economic Development Coordinator meets regularly with businesses in the three main business districts, listens and responds to comments. made by business owners, collaborates with owners to create a better business environment, addresses and resolves any concerns, and implements new ideas.
+Any business is blessed to be in Arlington; a loyal and caring customer base, an active and engaged Chamber of Commerce, a supportive town government, and a level and fair playing ground with other businesses.
+It is rare to find a town government that is so focused on helping and attracting small businesses.
+Our Economic Development Coordinator meets regularly with businesses in the three main business districts, and listens and responds to comments. made by business owners, collaborates with owners to create a better business environment, addresses and resolves any concerns, and implements new ideas.
 Our Chamber of Commerce is led by an exceptionally capable Executive Director and supported by an active and involved Board of Directors.
-Throughout the year, there are numerous networking events, seminars and training programs, as well as personal one-on-one help if needed.
-All of this helps a business owner build a strong foundation for long term success and prosperity.
+Throughout the year, there are numerous networking events, seminars, and training programs, as well as personal one-on-one help if needed.
+All of this helps a business owner build a strong foundation for long-term success and prosperity.

 – Bob Bowes, Owner, Bowes Real Estate